Alarmod/MRI_MedicalAnalysis/ExtractYoloObjectsFromDICOM/README.md

 _https://opencv.org_

-For correct execution You must copy opencv_world310.dll to x64\Release folder
+For correct execution You must copy opencv_world310.dll from _opencv\build\x64\vc14\bin_ directory to folder with ExtractYoloObjectsFromDICOM.exe

 -- BOOST library (version 1.82 are used):